 In fact, whisky go so well with cheese that the Scotch Whisky giant Macallan have already made a collaboration with Murray’s Cheese.
 The result: 4 perfect matches between Macallan exquisite whisky expressions and the fine and creamy Murray’s Cheeses.

 Besides this truly amazing project, there are a bunch of whisky and cheese pairings that were meant to be together.
-Some cheeses have a totally opposite flavour but end up bringing the whisky flavours to light; and other pairings just complement each other perfectly.
+Some cheeses have a totally opposite flavour but end up bringing the whisky flavours to light;

 How to Eat Cheese With Whisky?
 The Tasting Process